The following disposals are available to the police and Crown Prosecution Service (CPS):

 How does it work?

-New anti-social behaviour powers came into force on October 20th, 2014, which shape the way the police, local authorities, health partners and social housing providers respond to anti-social behaviour (ASB).
+Anti-social behaviour powers, which came into force in October 2014, shape the way the police, local authorities, health partners and social housing providers respond to anti-social behaviour (ASB).

-The reforms are designed to empower victims of ASB and give them a say on how perpetrators are punished.
+The reforms were designed to empower victims of ASB and give them a say on how perpetrators are punished.

-Of particular significance were new powers for victims of ASB and hate crime to demand action if they are unsatisfied with how their case is handled, beginning with a case review, known as the Community Trigger.
+Of particular significance are powers for victims of ASB and hate crime to demand action if they are unsatisfied with how their case is handled, beginning with a case review, known as the Community Trigger.
 Find out more here.

 The powers also provide a list of punishments from which victims can choose, known as the Community Remedy.
 Find out more here.